-The first two lines of the Overview screen form the standard header that all MONITOR\NET screens contain.
+The first two lines of the Overview screen form the standard header that all MONITOR_NET screens contain.
 The header consists of the following fields:

-Heading Meaning VIRTUAL CIRCUIT - OVERVIEW The name of the screen. www, mmm dd yyyy The date when the sample was collected; during interactive operation, the current date. www = day of week; mmm = month; $dd = day$ of month; yyyy = year.
+Heading Meaning VIRTUAL CIRCUIT - OVERVIEW The name of the screen. www, mmm dd yyyy The date when the sample was collected; during interactive operation, the current date. www = day of week; mmm = month; dd = day of month; yyyy = year.
 For an input file, the date of the sample.
 PERIOD xxxxx The amount of time in seconds between samples from the PRIMENET database or from the input file.
-FILE XXXXXXXXX The status of file input (FILE INPUT ON) or output (FILE OUTPUT ON or FILE OUTPUT OFF) or both.
+FILE xxxxxxxx The status of file input (FILE INPUT ON) or output (FILE OUTPUT ON or FILE OUTPUT OFF) or both.
 These fields are displayed only if you invoked MONITOR_NET with either the -INPUT or -OUTPUT option.

 START hh:mm:ss The time when this monitor started running in hours, minutes, and seconds.
 If you are using an input file, the time when input file data was collected.

-FROZEN xxxxxxx FROZEN INPUT if the data comes an - FROZEN DISPLAY otherwise; display only in frozen with an F com SAMPLE hh:mm:ss The time in hours, minutes, and seconds when the most re sample was collected from the PRIMENET database or iro. the input file.
-SYSTEM xxxxxx The name of the node where MONITOR_NET is running; or, if you are using the -INPUT option, the name of the node on which MONITOR_NET was run to generate the input file.
-RESET on xxxx Either RESET on HOUR or RESET on DAY; only displayed if you invoked MONITOR_NET with either the -RESET_DAY or -RESET_HOUR option.
+FROZEN xxxxxxx FROZEN INPUT if the data comes from an input file or FROif you are using the -INPUT option, the name of the node on which MONITOR_NET was run to generate the input file.

+SAMPLE hh:mm:ss The time in hours, minutes, and seconds when the most recent

+RESET on XXXX Either RESET on HOUR or RESET on DAY; only displayed if